hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 ## HPC Workspace

 Workspaces provide are a collaborative environment, including group based access to permanent and temporary storage, as well as group based compute resource accounting.
-Research group leaders need to apply for an workspace, see (Workspace Management)[hpc-workspaces/management.md]).
+Research group leaders need to apply for an workspace, see [Workspace Management](hpc-workspaces/management.md).
-For an introduction to HPC Workspaces see (Workspace Overview)[hpc-workspaces/workspaces.md]
+For an introduction to HPC Workspaces see [Workspace Overview](hpc-workspaces/workspaces.md)

 ## Login